wp-plugins/amazon-link/readme.txt

 == Changelog ==

+= 1.8.1 =
+Default to using .com for aws requests when user has configured Italian or Chinese as the default domain.
+Note requires Wordpress version 3.1 for this release.

 = 1.8 =
 Add support for images into the shortcode, as well as the ability to add images to the Wordpress media library.